 What Happens If My Dog Eats a Raisin?

 The biggest thing you have to worry about is kidney failure and lack of urine production.
-This can happen in a matter of hours, so time is of the essence.
+This can happen in a matter of hours or days, so time is of the essence.

 How Many Raisins Can a Dog Eat Before Toxicity Sets In?

 There is no amount that is safe to eat.
-Even the slightest bit can cause toxicity, so if you suspect your dog has had even a single raisin, take immediate action.
+Even the slightest bit or one little piece can cause severe toxicity in some dogs, so if you suspect your dog has had even a single raisin, take immediate action and get them to your vet.
+This could mean the difference between life and death.

 What Should I Do If My Dog Eats a Raisin?